wpkelso/notes/Fourier Transform.md

-# Fourier Transform
 #signal_analysis
 Used to analyze signals in the [[Frequency Domain]].
-Goes from time domain to frrquncy domain.
+Goes from time domain to frequency domain.
 To go back you would need to use the [[Inverse Fourier Transform]].

 ### Definitions
 $G(f)=F\{g(t)\}$